hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `scale_down_mode` - (Optional) Specifies the autoscaling behaviour of the Kubernetes Cluster.
 Allowed values are `Delete` and `Deallocate`.
 Defaults to `Delete`.

+* `snapshot_id` - (Optional) The ID of the Snapshot which should be used to create this default Node Pool.

 * `temporary_name_for_rotation` - (Optional) Specifies the name of the temporary node pool used to cycle the default node pool for VM resizing.

 * `type` - (Optional) The type of Node Pool which should be created.
 Possible values are `AvailabilitySet` and `VirtualMachineScaleSets`.
 Defaults to `VirtualMachineScaleSets`.
 Changing this forces a new resource to be created.